How to Explain Gaps in Employment

 If you’re interviewing for an accounting role, you won’t want to go into a lot of detail on unrelated activities, but it can sometimes be helpful to indicate you had a compelling reason for your time away.

 This isn’t always necessary, particularly if your gap was only a few months.
-However, it is an option to consider, especially if you have a lengthy gap and/or your gap responsibilities are relevant to the work you want to do.
+However, it is an option to consider, especially if you have a long gap and/or your gap responsibilities are relevant to the work you want to do.

 Practice and Positivity